 Taking a Cross-Department Approach

 Realizing that real success for his customers required a cross-departmental approach, Jay also reached out to Sales, Product, and the entire executive team to highlight issues and find solutions with the benefit of multiple perspectives.
-Recently, he says, Customer Success has also been actively working with Marketing by having CSMs responsible for parts of the customer marketing plan.
+Customer Success also began actively working with Marketing by having CSMs responsible for parts of the customer marketing plan.

 The Results?
 Vastly improved retention rates.

-Now, with everything he and the PeopleMatter team have put in place to monitor customer health, Jay can sleep at night knowing he won’t face another surprise cancellation.
+With everything he and the team put in place to monitor customer health, Jay was able to sleep at night knowing he wouldn’t face another surprise cancellation.

 Updated article.
 Jay’s story was originally published in May 2016.